vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 We return to E 1, the first, incomplete panel of the eastern face.
 What we see in Siva’s right, raised hand could agree to the shape of a begging bowl or ´ skull.
 The function of the bowl/skull shown here is not so much the collecting of alms, rather than exposing it to an audience.
 This makes sense only if the begging bowl is more than just that.
 We consider it a rebus, representing the word brahmaśiras in visual (iconographic) form.

 54 MBh 13 App.
 I, No. 6 l.
 45. Yuko Yokochi (personal communication) has questioned van Buitenen’s translation of brahmaśiras with ‘Brahmā’s Head’ in MBh 3.41.8a (above, n.
 50 on p.
 523).
 Admittedly, there is no reference to the myth of the decapitation of Brahmā here.
-The Brahmaśiras, like all divine weapons, is a mantra weapon and should be ‘properly spelt’ (anumantrita) to yield the desired result, that means that this skull of Brahmā (kapāla)/begging bowl has the potency to issue forth the most powerful weapon.
-As such the word may signify ‘the foremost (śiras) of the Vedic mantras (brahman)’.
+The Brahmaśiras, like all divine weapons, is a mantra weapon and should be ‘properly spelt’ (anumantrita) to yield the desired result, that means that this skull of Brahmā (kapāla)/begging bowl has the potency to issue forth the most powerful weapoṇAs such the word may signify ‘the foremost (śiras) of the Vedic mantras (brahman)’.
 We consider it plausible that the ambiguity was deliberate and was made use of by the designer of the architrave.

 55 SP 6.1–2 (only in the R and A recensions):

 tatah. sa bhagavān devah. kapardī nīlalohitah. |

-āj˜nayā parameśasya jagrāha brahman. ah. śirah. k 1 k
+āj˜nayā parameśasya jagrāha brahmaṇah. śirah. k 1 k

 tad gr.hītvā śiro dīptam. r¯upam. vikr.tam āsthitah. |